briankyckelhahn/Dollop/README.md

 <h1>Installation</h1>
 <h2>Pre-requisites</h2>
-<p>Install the Android SDK. <span class="important">We strongly recommend using release 12 of the SDK, which is available for Windows via an <a href="http://dl.google.com/android/installer_r12-windows.exe">installer</a> or as a <a
+<p>Install the Android SDK. <span class="important">You might want to experiment with the version of the SDK that you use.
+I have seen good results with version 12, which is available for Windows via an <a href="http://dl.google.com/android/installer_r12-windows.exe">installer</a> or as a <a

-href="http://dl.google.com/android/android-sdk_r12-windows.zip">zip file</a>.</span> (Later versions have sometimes been sluggish while handling the multiple simultaneous requests that the tool makes.)
+href="http://dl.google.com/android/android-sdk_r12-windows.zip">zip file</a>.</span> Later versions have sometimes been sluggish while handling the multiple simultaneous requests that the tool makes.
 You can install multiple SDKs on a

 single computer without any conflict.
 Go to Edit > Configuration after launching the tool and specify the full path to adb in the SDK of your choice.
 The components the tool uses from the SDK include adb, which is in the platform-tools